NikhilRaghav/DSC-WOW-Farmazon/README.md

 3)Customers can directly buy authentic goods from farmer without no middlemen involved.

-It is done as a project for DSC - WOW Code OFF Duty - 1 Hackathon held during 11th DEC,2020 to 13th DEC,2020 12:30pm
+It is done as a project for DSC - WOW Code OFF Duty - 1 Hackathon held during 11th DEC,2020 to 13th DEC,2020 12:30pm .

+Link to the web app : https://farmazon-nikhil-dscwow-hackathon.anvil.app/